 - Special Gear: Not specified, but additional equipment may be beneficial for experienced hikers

-3. Birch Hollow Slot Canyon (Not Advised)
+3. Birch Hollow Slot Canyon (Not Advised for Beginners)

 View this post on Instagram